vast-data/cosmos-labs/data_engine/examples/serverless-function-hello-world/README.md

-# vast Function
+# VAST Serverless Function

-This is a vast DataEngine serverless function written in Python.
+This is a VAST DataEngine serverless function written in Python.

+If you have any questions, reach out on [Cosmos community](https://community.vastdata.com/)

+## Pre-requisites
+- Access to VAST DataEngine UI and CLI

 ## Project Structure
     .
     |- main.py          # Your function handlers (init and handler)
     |- requirements.txt # Python dependencies
     |- Aptfile          # System packages
     |- customDeps	      # custom dependencies such as private common libraries
     |- README.md        # This file

 You can optionally create: